 As a special case of the above construction, we have that

 We will see that in some ways the property of two coroot spaces sharing a pure, central coroot is characteristic of the superalgebras $T\s$.
-This construction represents the only known `general' construction of nontrivial Clifford Kac-Moody algebras, i.e.~ones with simple roots of rank bigger than 0. \end{example}
+This construction represents the only known `general' construction of nontrivial Clifford Kac--Moody algebras, i.e.~ones with simple roots of rank bigger than 0. \end{example}

 \begin{example} In the above example, we can drop the condition that $\mathfrak{s}$ be symmetrizable at the cost of removing the central extension $c$.
-We will still obtain a Clifford Kac-Moody algebra in this way, and we will still call this superalgebra $T\s$. \end{example}
+We will still obtain a Clifford Kac--Moody algebra in this way, and we will still call this superalgebra $T\s$. \end{example}